-(i) Breadths of transverse sections.
-(1) Transverse section breadths are measured horizontally at each point of division of each depth and also at the upper and lower points of each depth.
+(1) General Transverse section breadths are measured horizontally at each point of division of each depth and also at the upper and lower points of each depth.
 Breadths are measured to the inboard face of the ordinary frames or to the line of the ordinary frames.
-Breadths are measured parallel to each other and at right angle to the vessel's centerline.
-(See §69.123, figure 7.)
+Breadths are measured parallel to each other and at right angles to the vessel's centerline.
+(See § 69.123, figure 7.)